mout/mout/README.md

 Documentation files should be always up-to-date since modules are only committed to the `master` branch after they get proper tests and documentation.

+## Keeping packages and specs in sync ##

+The build script can be used to update packages and specs files:

+    node build pkg

+You can also add new modules with the command `node build add package/moduleName`, this will create a new module `moduleName` inside the folder `src/package` and also a failing spec inside the `tests` folder.

+For other available options see `node build -h`.

+## Documentation ##

-Online documentation can be found at http://millermedeiros.github.com/amd-utils
+Online documentation can be found at http://millermedeiros.github.com/amd-utils or inside the `doc` folder.